-It is one of the forms of web cache poisoning attack.
-It is similar to that of the web cache poisoning using the single header.
-The only difference is that in this type is that it uses multiple headers more than one to the users those who request the website.
+It is one form of web cache poisoning attack.
+It’s similar to that of web cache poisoning using the single header.
+The only difference in this type is that, it uses multiple headers more than once to the users, whom request the website.
 By tampering with the header, it is possible.
-The web cache will deliver the wrong content to the user with their knowledge
+The web cache will deliver the wrong content to the user without their knowledge.

 GET / HTTP/1.1

 The significant impact of Host header attack lies in the password resetting functionality.
 The most common scenario of this attack is that the hacker generates a secret token, and then sends a mail that has a link containing the mysterious symbol of the hacker.
 The hacker then urges the user to make use of his link and also requests a password reset link that redirects the user to him.
 In this case, if the web application makes use of this host header value when composing with the reset link, and when the user clicks the poisoned reset link in the mail, the user will become a victim to the hacker.
 The attacker will obtain the password reset token and make use of his password for his destructive purposes.

 A hacker can modify the legitimate host header with a wrong host in the request, and it poisons the cache of the web application server as well the proxy.
 It has nothing to do with the browser.
 When the authorised user tries to access the host, the cache of the web server is poisoned with the hacker’s domain that redirects the licensed user to the domain of the hacker.